CPD ON-THE-GO

 Discover Continuing Professional Development (CPD) activities tailored to elevate your expertise.
 Delve into topics

-relevant to the local healthcare landscape, led by industry experts and thought leaders.
-Stay updated on
+relevant to the local healthcare landscape, led by industry experts and thought leaders while earning CPD points on-the-go.

 NOFSA 2024 Masterclass: Ethical decision-making when assessing for osteoporosis in the older patient